cawilsonvitro/inst_code/readme.md

 add file manager to other tools

-add better data storage to rdt for future ai stuff add automatic ip handling for hall effect computer on nework need to update setup.py
+add better data storage to rdt for future ai stuff

+need to update setup.py

 add logging